-When you apply for a new credit card, it usually triggers what’s known as a hard inquiry on your credit report.
-Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a lending decision.
+When you apply for a new credit card, it usually triggers what’s known as a hard inquiry on your credit reports.
+Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit reports when making a lending decision.

-A hard inquiry can lower your credit score by a few points and may stay on your credit report for as long as two years.
-The good news is that a hard inquiry might not affect your score as much as you’d think, and the damage usually decreases or disappears as time passes.
+A hard inquiry can lower your credit scores by a few points and may stay on your credit reports for as long as two years.
+The good news is that a hard inquiry might not affect your scores as much as you’d think, and the damage usually decreases or disappears as time passes.

 If you get approved for a card, congratulations!
 A credit card can be a really useful tool to help build your credit over time.
-However, now that you have it, remember that it’s a tool that requires maintenance and attention on your end.
+But now that you have it, remember that it’s a tool that requires maintenance and attention on your end.

 What if your application is denied?

 First of all, don’t despair.
 Many people have been rejected for credit cards, and many have later been accepted for other cards.

 Secondly, weigh your options.
 You might want to try applying for a different traditional (unsecured) card.
 You might also consider applying for a secured credit card, which requires a cash deposit that becomes collateral for your account.

-However, be very selective about additional applications, as each triggers its own hard inquiry that may hurt your credit.
+But be very selective about additional applications, as each triggers its own hard inquiry that may hurt your credit.